-Statutory Consultees How the response was considered and addressed Environment Agency No comment Natural England Natural England advised that the SSSI is particularly sensitive to residential dwellings of 100 or more dwellings outside of existing settlements.
-This has been considered in the appraisal.
-Historic England advised that they expect the Strategic Environment Assessment to contain a thorough assessment of the likely effects which the proposed development might have upon those elements which contribute to the significance of these assets.
+Statutory Consultees How the response was considered and addressed Environment Agency No comment Historic England advised that they expect the Strategic Environment Assessment to contain a thorough assessment of the likely effects which the proposed development might have upon those elements which contribute to the significance of these assets.
 Historic England They also expect the Environmental Assessment to consider the potential impacts on non-designated features of historic, architectural, archaeological or artistic interest, since these can also be of national importance and make an important contribution to the character and local distinctiveness of an area and its sense of place.
 This has been considered in the appraisal.